Singapore, Republic of

-In 2009, ARMC upgraded her Aviation Physiology Training (APT) equipment, which include the Human Training Centrifuge, Spatial Disorientation Trainer, Air Force Night Vision Integrated Laboratory and Ejection Seat Trainer.
+In 2009, ARMC upgraded her Aviation Physiology Training (APT) equipment, which includes the Human Training Centrifuge, Spatial Disorientation Trainer, Air Force Night Vision Integrated Laboratory and Ejection Seat Trainer.
 The Hypobaric Chamber is currently being upgraded.
-The RSAF’s APT Programme is recognized as a world-class programme, and was re-certified by the USAF in 2015.
-ARMC is the designated national training centre in Aviation Medicine, a sub-specialty which was formally recognised and accredited in Singapore in 2014.
+The RSAF’s APT Programme is recognized as a world-class programme and was re-certified by the USAF in 2015.
+ARMC is the designated national training centre in Aviation Medicine, a sub-speciality which was formally recognised and accredited in Singapore in 2014.

 The Navy Medical Service

 The Navy Medical Service (NMS) can trace its humble beginnings to 1967 when navy medical personnel armed with basic knowledge in diving and hyperbaric medicine provided recompression treatment for local fishermen divers who sustained diving-related illnesses, as well as provided support to the fledgeling naval diving unit.
 The subsequent development of expertise in diving and hyperbaric medicine became a key strength of NMS, not just in the provision of recompression treatment for local and regional divers but also in the application of this field of military medicine in support of the compressed air works for the first Mass Rapid Transit project in Singapore in 1984.